 Research Continuity Frequently Asked Questions

-This FAQ is intended to provide guidance consistent with the Research Continuity Plan (March 15, 2020) and the Executive Vice President for Research Letter on Research Ramp Down (March 17, 2020).
+Additional guidance regarding Georgia Tech's Research Continuity Plan (March 15, 2020) and the Executive Vice President for Research Letter on Research Ramp Down (March 17, 2020):

 Defining Essential Activities